mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 also owns chargers.
 They provide CCS, CHAdeMO and Type 2 AC charging.
 You can register at [e-mobi](https://portal.e-mobi.lv/lv/sakumlapa/) and download the Android App to charge.
-CSDD charging costs 0,15€/min with e-mobi, and 0,273€/min with PlugSurfing (quite a decent price).
+CSDD charging costs 0,15€/min with e-mobi, and 0,273€/min with PlugSurfing (quite a decent price, however do remember that you'll generally charge at the speed of 35-40kW while still being billed by the minute).

+I highly recommend getting a RFID token to activate the charger: in the worst case you can get one from PlugSurfing.
+Charging via the e-mobi app is a lengthy process (especially when combined with a verification procedure with Finnish S-Pankki) and requires a solid internet connection, otherwise you will spend your time watching a progress indicator rotating in the e-mobi app.

+For example the internet connectivity coverage of the [Vitrupe](https://www.plugshare.com/location/156536) charger is so weak you have to generally walk towards the main road to actually get a GSM signal.
+Even if you manage to pay for your charging session, you will need to touch the CCS adapter icon on the charger's touchscreen in order to actually charge.
+The display times out quickly (10 seconds or even less), and so you either rush towards the bloody charger, or you need someone else to press the bloody touchscreen.
+If you don't, the session will time out, charging won't start but 80€ will still be blocked on your credit card (even after 4 days the 80€ hasn't been unblocked on my account).
+I spent 30 minutes cursing and swearing like a sailor, until I remembered I have a RFID token from PlugSurfing, and then the charging was a breeze.

 [IONITY](https://ionity.eu) roams with CSDD chargers, but the price is not known.
-The Ionity app says that the charging costs 0,15€/min *with the e-mobi app*!
-I'd therefore avoid using Ionity since they can basically add a nifty charge on top of that.
+The Ionity app says that the charging costs 0,15€/min *with the e-mobi app* - they do not say how much it will cost with the Ionity app!
+I'd therefore avoid using Ionity since they can basically add any kind of nifty charge on top.

 [PlugSurfing](https://www.plugsurfing.com/map) also roams with CSDD chargers but it's more expensive than e-mobi prices, at 0,273€/min.
 Reported to be working